ANIL1238/let-do-Kubernetes/README.md

  │ (Pod Manager) │  │ (Networking)  │  │               │
  └───────────────┘  └───────────────┘  └───────────────┘

-This format clearly defines each component and its function within the Kubernetes architecture.
-You could visualize this architecture further with a diagram or flowchart if needed.
 ---
 - With Kubernetes, managing containerized applications becomes streamlined and resilient, ready to scale and recover as needed.
 ---